Buying Your First Home? Here’s What You Need to Know.

 Make Sure You Can Afford a Home

 Before you start scrolling through Zillow or setting up showings at your dream properties, make sure you can afford the unexpected costs associated with a home.
 While the idea of owning your own property is often more appealing than renting, it comes with a variety of extra expenses that rentership typically covers, such as utilities and home repairs.
-So, to ensure you have enough to cover homeownership, it is important to figure out dollar amounts for your:
+So, to ensure you have enough to cover homeownership, you should:

 By having a down payment ready to go before you start house hunting, you can lower your monthly principal and reduce the amount you owe on the home.
-Typically, home purchasers are required to come to the table with 20% of the property’s value, but there are many first-time homebuyer programs that reduce the down payment cost.
+Typically, home purchasers believe they are required to come to the table with 20% of the property’s value, but there are many first-time homebuyer programs that reduce the down payment cost.
 In fact, many first-time buyers can qualify with as little as 3% down.
-In addition, veterans applying for a Veterans Affairs (VA) loan or first-time buyers applying for a Rural Development (RD) loan can qualify for no down payment!
+In addition, veterans applying for a Veterans Affairs (VA) loan or first-time buyers applying for a Rural Development (RD) loan can qualify for a mortgage with no down payment.

 Mortgage Loan Types